— TIMELESS LANDSCAPES —

 Currently professionally licensed in Massachusetts, Connecticut, Maryland, New York, New Hampshire, California, and Rhode Island, Dan graduated magna cum laude from the University of Massachusetts, Amherst, in 1983 with a Bachelor of Science in Environmental Design.
 He received his Master of Landscape Architecture from the Harvard Graduate School of Design in 1986.

-Since founding his firm, Dan has guided his office and colleagues to sustained recognition, including numerous awards by the Boston Society of Landscape Architects as well as a Bulfinch Award from the Institute of Classical Architecture and Art.
-In 2017, the office was recognized with a Best of Boston Home award for best Landscape Architect – West.
+Since founding his firm, Dan has guided his office and colleagues to sustained recognition, including numerous awards from the Boston Society of Landscape Architects and the Institute of Classical Architecture and Art.
+In 2017, Dan Gordon was inducted into the New England Design Hall of Fame for the recognition of an outstanding body of work spanning more than two decades.

 Dan’s landscapes have been widely published in Design New England, New England Home Magazine, Period Homes and Wellesley Weston Magazine.
 Dan currently serves on the board of the New England Chapter of the Institute of Classical Architecture & Art.